kaysal/training/codelabs/lab1-ha-vpn/README.md

-# HA VPN: GCP to GCP
+# LAB 1: HA VPN from GCP to GCP

 This terraform code deploys 2 x VPCs and sets up HA VPN between them.